Protect your vision with these top nutritious eye health foods

 1. Hemp seed oil

 Hemp seed oil provides a range of essential fatty acids that can help keep the surface of the eye moist and free from irritation.
-According to a study published in the journal Molecules and cells, the linoleic and linolenic acids in hemp seed are responsible for its protective effects against sight-stealing diseases.
+According to a study published in the journal Molecules and Cells, the linoleic and linolenic acids in hemp seed are responsible for its protective effects against sight-stealing diseases.
 Try taking one tablespoon of organic cold pressed hemp seed oil daily to keep your eyes smiling.

-6. Dark chocolate.
+6. Dark chocolate

 But when it comes to those choco-benefits, recent studies have shown that the darker the chocolate the better.
 In a 2018 study published in JAMA Ophthalmology, participants were given either upwards of 72% dark chocolate or milk chocolate.
-Two hours after consumption, participants who ate the dark bar could see more clearly and with much more contrast sensitivity than those who consumed the milk chocolate.
+Two hours after consumption, participants who ate the dark bar could see more clearly and with much better contrast than those who consumed the milk chocolate.